t4magoro/Birthday-app/README.md

 http://localhost:5173/
 ```

-to close it when ur done
+to close it when you are done

 ```bash
 docker-compose down